See also: State Patients Boards

 For instance, the procedure might cost $1,000 in one place but $10,000 in another.
 The co-pay for the first one might be $100 and for the second one $300, not enough to be punishing, but enough to be worth thinking about.

 I have a high deductible.
 Price matters to me.
 I was so sick of how much I was charged for simple things like MRIs that the next time a doctor ordered one for me, I shopped around.
-I got it for 80% less than what the hospital was going to charge.
+I got it for 20% of what the hospital was going to charge.

 One of the first duties of the physician is to educate the masses not to take medicine. -William Osler (The Father of Modern Medicine)

 It is in the interests of physicians to do the opposite.
 So they do the opposite and keep finding ways to blame it on everyone else.
 If you were an insurance company, wouldn’t you want to be selling insurance to patients who knew better than to fall for the over treatment recommended by doctors?